Awards and Appreciation, Dog News

 Officer Lupe Gutierrez and K-9 Dexter.

 On Oct.
 24, CDCR K-9 Teams assisted Falcon Ridge Elementary in Fontana in hosting their local Red Ribbon Week campaign events.
-Red Ribbon Week is an alcohol, tobacco, and other drug and violence prevention awareness campaign observed annually in October in the United States.
-According to the United States DEA, Red Ribbon Week is the nations largest and longest-running drug awareness and prevention program.
+Red Ribbon Week is an alcohol, tobacco, and other drug and violence prevention awareness campaign observed annually in October.
+Red Ribbon Week is the nation’s largest and longest-running drug awareness and prevention program.

-Students were treated to a fun and interactive K-9 demonstration which placed each student in the position of Junior K-9 Handler.
-Students learned how incredible the sense of smell K-9’s have, how K-9’s are trained and entrusted with a unit coined catch phrase to let each K-9 know they’ve done a great job.
+Students were treated to interactive K-9 demonstrations, placing each student in the position of Junior K-9 Handler.
+Students learned about the dogs’ sense of smell and some of their training.

-The school auditorium was filled with cheering Junior K-9 Handlers, who all pledged to stay drug free and who learned anything is “paw-sible” when you’re drug free.
+The school auditorium was filled with cheering Junior K-9 Handlers, who all pledged to stay drug free.

 Dog wearing badge and his handle pose with a trophy.

-Ironwood State Prison Correctional Officer Martin and Camo took first prize for parcel detection.
+Ironwood State Prison Correctional Officer J. Martin and Camo took first prize for parcel detection.

 They were joined by fellow handlers from the California Institution for Women who competed side by side representing CDCR.
-Correctional Officer Lupe Gutierrez and K-9 Dexter earned the fifth place award for Building Search in the narcotics division and Officer Jose Manrriquez and K-9 Duke earned the fourth place award for the Vehicle Search in the Narcotics division.
+Officer Gutierrez and K-9 Dexter earned the fifth place for Building Search in the narcotics division.
+Officer Jose Manrriquez and K-9 Duke earned fourth place for Vehicle Search in the narcotics division.

-“Going into the K-9 Unit I was unaware of the amount of responsibility you inherit as a canine handler, however it is the most exciting and rewarding job I can imagine,” said Officer Martin.
-“Officer Vance and I spend several hours a day searching and training in order to keep Camo and Rocky in top shape and performing at the highest level.”
+“Going into the K-9 Unit, I was unaware of the amount of responsibility you inherit as a handler.
+However it is the most exciting and rewarding job I can imagine,” said Martin.

 Officer Vance and Rocky are ISP’s second K-9 team.
-Rocky graduated from the K-9 academy just 10 months ago and Officer Vance is looking forward to next year’s K-9 Trials.
+Rocky graduated from the K-9 academy 10 months ago.